CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.220: 06/25/2010

-Bug fixes:
+Bug fixes

   - Desktop: Increase robustness of handling of corrupt sightings.

 ### 3.219: 06/20/2010

-Bug fixes:
+Bug fixes

   - Client: Always show "Skip screen" on navigator.

-New features:
+New features

   - Desktop: Count per time in Frequency graph.

 ### 3.218: 06/06/2010

-Bug fixes:
+Bug fixes

   - Client: One line text controls allow new lines.

-New features:
+New features

   - Desktop: Bulk delete of elements from sightings.
   - Desktop: Create new sightings from the desktop.

 ### 3.217: 05/27/2010

-Bug fixes:
+Bug fixes

   - Client: Performance optimization for Raindance control.

 ### 3.216: 05/23/2010

-New features:
+New features

   - Client: Alias override for Element List control.

 ### 3.215: 05/01/2010

-Bug fixes:
+Bug fixes

   - Desktop: Pick up bug fixes from latest version of UI components.

-New features:
+New features

   - Client: Element Serial Data: control to read data from a serial or bluetooth port.

 ### 3.214: 04/09/2010

-Bug fixes:
+Bug fixes

   - Desktop: More helpful errors for new key format.
   - Desktop: Exported media files should not create duplicates in the ExportedMedia folder.
   - Desktop: Media export failures should be diagnosable.

-New features:
+New features

   - Desktop: Excel paste of Elements can include file paths for pasting media.

 ### 3.213: 04/04/2010

-Bug fixes:
+Bug fixes

   - Desktop: EDB files should be able to connect to MDB databases.
   - Desktop: Copy and Paste should remove soft deleted objects.